Skip to main content

 Major insurers are canceling policies in high-risk wildfire zones, particularly in California.
 State FAIR plans exist as last resort but cost significantly more and cover less.

 Some homes are becoming effectively uninsurable.
-Before buying in wildfire zones, verify insurance availability—not just current policy, but whether it will renew.
+Before buying in wildfire zones, verify insurance availability.
+Not just the current policy, but whether it will renew.

 Property value impacts